-Martin wrote that Ameer was “actively hallucinating” during the interrogation by Hsu and he was represented when Hsu interrogated him on March 24, 2017.
+Martin wrote that Muhammad was “actively hallucinating” during the interrogation by Hsu and he was represented when Hsu interrogated him on March 24, 2017.

 Probasco wrote: “After documenting an injury on the Defendant’s hand, the Defendant — without any question being posed– volunteers ‘Like, uh, never mind.
 I was going to say, like, I know I did it but that· is that what y’all want to know?
 Like I did it but I feel like I wasn’t in my right mind at the time though.
 Like, I feel like everybody in Albuquerque, New Mexico was trying to kill me and shit.'”

-“Law enforcement,” although it is not clear if that was Hsu or someone else, stopped Ameer from speaking and told him he needed to read him his rights, which he did.
+“Law enforcement,” although it is not clear if that was Hsu or someone else, stopped Muhammad from speaking and told him he needed to read him his rights, which he did.

 “The waiver in this case comports with the requirements of the Constitution because Defendant initiated his interrogation: he was given repeated and individualized advice of